 Bike riding is fun, social and active.
 Bring down your bike and join our Bicycle Users Group.

-• Mornington BUG meets at David Collings, Leisure Centre Dunns Road, Mornington Tel: 03 5975 0133
+• Mornington BUG meets at David Collings Leisure Centre Dunns Road, Mornington at 9.45am each Wednesday.
+Tel: 03 5975 0133

 Reserves where equestrian activities take place

 The Shire is reviewing the equestrian trails strategy, developing a service standard for trails, identifying trails which are regularly used and planning to publish a map of trails.
 For more information about the project work contact Fiona Colquhoun, Recreation Planner on: 5950 1000 or Fiona.firstname.lastname@example.org

 Merricks Station Recreation Reserve, Frankston Flinders Road, Merricks Woolleys Road Bushland Reserve, Woolleys Rd, Crib Point Main Ridge Equestrian Ground, Baldrys Rd, Main Ridge Moorooduc Saddle Club, Derril Road, Moorooduc Southern Peninsula Pony Club, Limestone Road, Boneo Emu Plains Reserve, Coolart Rd, Balnarring